 Industrial High Temperature Furnaces

-High Temperature furnaces of 1550° C Two car kiln installation for ceramic glazing, with controlled cooling.
+High Temperature furnaces of 1550° C Two-car kiln installation for ceramic glazing, with controlled cooling.

 These can be used for producing technical ceramics and for sintering operations at a working temperature of about 1550 °C. Silcarb manufactures its high-temperature furnaces with a robust design that can hold heavy charges.
 The furnace is equipped with high-quality insulation fiber blocks.
 The furnace has a multilayered lightweight refractory brick on the heating chamber side.
-The SiC Heating Rods are vertically installed in the furnace in order to provide uniform heating.
+The SiC Heating Rods are vertically installed in the furnace to provide uniform heating.
 The SiC rods are controlled by a thyristor controller, which counteracts the aging process of the heating elements.
 Some of the important characteristics of these high-temperature furnaces are:

 -